3 tips to help you maximize your Social Security benefit amount

 3. Get the timing right.

-You may be eligible for a spouse or survivor benefit as well as your own retirement benefit.
+You may be eligible for a spousal Social Secuirty or survivor Social Security benefits as well as your own retirement benefit.
 But Social Security won’t give you both at once.
 So you need to time them.
 There can be either:

 - retirement and spousal benefits, including divorce spousal benefits, or